In this post we’ll explore some of the best gifts for learner drivers, with ideas to match every budget.

 No learner driver should be without a Driving Theory Test app.
 There’s one available on both Android and Apple.
 It features hundreds of Theory Test questions, with opportunities to take as many practice tests as you like.
 It also lets you practice the hazard perception part of the test with nearly 100 video clips.
 And as if that wasn’t enough, they’ve also thrown in the Highway Code and a helpful glossary of Road Signs.
 At just £4.99 it’s a steal, and this or a similar app could be the perfect gift idea for learner drivers.

-For an offline alternative, you can buy the official Highway Code book bundled with a number of road sign flashcards.
+For an offline alternative, you can buy the official Highway Code book bundled with a number of road sign flashcards on Amazon and in other outlets.
 A perfect study aid for learners, and an essential refresher even for more experienced drivers.

 Learner plates are a great gift for learners who are just starting lessons.
 Magnetic learner plates are versatile and affordable, and to ensure you’re fully compliant, you can buy sets endorsed by the DVSA.